danoricm/dungeon-destruction-runner/README.md

 love .
 ```

+The game will start on a simple title screen.
+Press **Enter** to begin playing
-Use the arrow keys to move the player square around the screen.
+and use the arrow keys to move the player square around the screen.
+Press
+**Escape** during the game to return to the title screen.